nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 6.4.
 Editing a Record

+The following documents manual testing instructions for editing a record.

 1. Editing a record while all inventory/financial records are being shown.

    1. Prerequisites: List all inventory/financial records using the `list_inventory` or `list_finance` commands respectively.
 Multiple records in the list.
 Ensure that the financial record to be edited is not linked to an inventory record.
 Otherwise, edit the record from the Inventory side.